 Where am I going with this?
 Well, with more daylight hours, I’ve got more time to whip up a recipe and photograph it without have to plead with the sun to stay up for a just a little longer so that I can get my perfect shot.

-Similar in flavors to my salmon orzo dish (which was my first ever blog post), this salad is great because it’s easy to throw together, and is a filling afternoon snack (or lunch) to hold you over until dinner.
+Similar in flavors to my salmon orzo dish (which was my first ever blog post), this chickpea feta salad is great because it’s easy to throw together, and is a filling afternoon snack (or lunch) to hold you over until dinner.
 Bold flavors of feta and sun-dried tomatoes blend perfectly with smooth avocados and chickpeas.
 A successful marriage of flavors?
 I think so.

 Helpful Kitchen Tools for this Recipe:

 • Global G-2 – 8 inch, 20cm Chef’s Knife – The Global knives are hands down amazing and the best knives I’ve come across.
 Not necessarily crucial in this recipe, but if you’re shopping for a good sharp knife, you won’t go wrong with these. (this is an affiliate link from which I would earn a small commission from your purchase)